orendas12701-debug/Alameda-Restaurant-Inspections/README.md

 ## Data Analysis

-The dataset was imported into Google Sheets for cleaning and analysis.
+Import the dataset into Google Sheets for cleaning and analysis firstly.
+Screen out and eliminate useless or blank records, and explore and interpret the connections between the data based on the two created PivotTable tables.
-Records with blank Grade fields were excluded.
-Two pivot tables were created to explore the data.

 **Google Sheet link:** https://docs.google.com/spreadsheets/d/1QQ6GqNDnqU-ucs5cFPjjIu28daZHcJ_iTN7qoz7rBls/edit?gid=1484213677#gid=1484213677

 ### Finding 1: Albany has the highest Yellow inspection rate

-Among cities with more than 500 inspection records, Albany had the highest share of Yellow-rated inspections at 26%, more than four times the rate of Dublin (6%).
-Yellow ratings indicate that a facility passed with conditions — violations were found but were not severe enough to require closure.
-Emeryville (23%) and Newark (21%) followed closely behind Albany.
+Among cities with more than 500 inspection records, Albany had the highest Yellow-rated inspection rate at 26%, followed by Emeryville at 23% and Newark at 21%.
+Dublin had the lowest rate at just 6%.
+The gap between Albany and Dublin is striking — Albany restaurants received conditional-pass ratings at more than four times the rate of Dublin.

 ### Finding 2: Physical facility conditions are the most cited violations

-The most frequently cited violations county-wide were related to floors, walls, and ceilings (3,782 citations), followed by food contact surface sanitation (3,500) and equipment/utensil conditions (3,496).
-Inadequate handwashing facilities ranked fourth with 3,265 citations.
-These findings suggest that physical upkeep and sanitation practices are the most persistent challenges for food facilities in Alameda County.
+The top four violations all relate to physical upkeep and basic
+sanitation: floors, walls and ceilings (3,782), food contact surface cleanliness (3,500), equipment and utensil conditions (3,496), and handwashing facilities (3,265).
+Notably, these are not food-handling errors — they are structural and maintenance issues, suggesting that many facilities struggle with long-term upkeep rather than day-to-day food preparation practices.

 ---